Living on Campus

 DID YOU KNOW?
 At Millsaps, 86% of students live in college-owned co-ed and single-sex housing, including nine traditional residence halls and five fraternity houses.

-Residence Life provides equal on-campus housing opportunities without regard to race, color, religious affiliation, national origin, disability, veteran status, sexual orientation, gender identity or age.
+Residence Life provides equal on-campus housing opportunities without regard to race, ethnicity, religious affiliation, national origin, disability, veteran status, sexual orientation, gender identity or age.

 To sign up for housing, new students must first deposit with the Office of Admissions.